 Specializations are recommended for advanced players only, and are accomplished through the Secondary Skill system (see Specialist Skills).
 Priests may choose to specialize their skills in up to one weapon use and/or two faith disciplines, but can not have more than two specializations in total.

 - Max one Weapon Specialist skill (choose from: Knives, Bludgeons, Staves, Whips)

 - Max two Faith Specialist skills (choose from any Discipline associated with your Faith Path)

 Priests have several different ways in which they can gain titles.
 Ranging from a tribal or temple Priesthood, a Religious Order, or even a Cult.
 However all of these are essentially treated as an Order in their own right.

 Priesthoods are most often found among tribal cultures and tend to lean towards Primal Faiths, ancestor worship, and veneration or deification of powerful extra-planar beings and natural demigods.
 Some Priesthoods may serve demonic entities, willingly or even through an elaborate deception by a Demon Prince.
 Centered around temple worship or tribal ritual and customs, members of a Priesthood may operate in relative autonomy, particularly at higher ranks.

-The Priesthood based title ups for Priests are as follows:
+The titles awarded by a Priesthood are as follows:

 |Title||Level||Qualifications||Rewards & Consequences|